-The fact that there could be any such discussion at all and that the applicants devoted such considerable resources to it is possibly due to the elasticity of the meaning of the term 'target prices' viewed in relation to the rules of competition.
+The fact that there could be any such discussion at all and that the applicants devoted such considerable resources to it is possibly due to the elasticity of the meaning of the term 'target prices' viewed in relation to the rules of competition. determining the parties' reciprocal legal and moral obligations, is, according to the case-law of the Court of Justice, not decisive.

-Therefore, it can in itself only be of minor importance whether the undertakings themselves considered that they were under any obligation towards the others, since the substance of the obligation was from the outset rather indistinct
+Therefore, it can in itself only be of minor importance whether the undertakings themselves considered that they were under any obligation towards the others, since the substance of the obligation was from the outset rather indistinct.

-Some would perhaps argue that an agreement solely designed to strive to obtain a specific price as far as the market will bear is not per se a manifestation of anticompetitive conduct.
+Some would perhaps argue that an agreement solely designed to strive to obtain a specific price as far as the market will bear is not per se a manifestation of anti-competitive conduct.